Skip to content

 How the Index works

-Nine sources, a strict quality firewall, weighted percentiles, and regional price adjustments — refreshed daily.
+Nine sources spanning 20 cities and 4 piece band brackets, a strict quality firewall, weighted percentiles, and regional price adjustments — rebuilt every 24 hours.

 Collect

-Real bookings on GIGXCHANGE, Musicians' Union and Equity published rates, public agency rate cards (Encore, Alive Network), venue gig budgets, artist profile asking rates, scraped editorial and anonymous public submissions — all funnelled into one observations table with documented provenance.
+Real bookings on GIGXCHANGE, Musicians' Union and Equity published rates (refreshed every 12 months), publicly available agency rate cards (refreshed every 7 days), venue gig budgets, artist profile asking rates, publicly available editorial pricing guides and anonymous public submissions — all funnelled into one observations table with documented provenance.

 Clean

-Every row passes a five-gate firewall before ingest: required fields, source whitelist, artist-fee only (ticket prices and licensing are banned), plausibility bounds per musician per hour, and dedup.
+Every row passes a five-gate firewall before ingest: required fields, source whitelist, artist-fee only (ticket prices and licensing are banned), plausibility bounds (typical artist take-home £15–£500 per hour per musician, capped at 8 hours), and dedup.
 Anything rejected is logged for audit, not silently dropped.

 Weight & aggregate

-Each observation carries weight × confidence — real bookings count 1.00, agency rate cards 0.48, asking prices 0.16.
+Each observation carries weight × confidence — real bookings count 1.00 per observation, agency rate cards 0.48 per observation, asking prices 0.16 per observation.
 Percentiles (p25 / p50 / p75 / p90) are weighted, then rolled into cells at three scopes: canonical city → ONS region → UK baseline, with regional economic multipliers filling thin gaps.

 Frame

 Same cell, different copy per role — artists see a charging recommendation; venues, agents and promoters see a budget.
-Cells rebuild daily at 05:00 UTC from the previous day's ingests.
+Cells rebuild every 24 hours at 05:00 UTC from the previous day's ingests.

 Contribute — sharpen the Index

 Artists, venues, agents, promoters — every booking you've done is a data point the whole market needs.
-Three anonymous submissions unlocks every percentile and trend for 30 days.
+3 anonymous submissions unlocks every percentile and trend for 30 days.
 No email required.

 Submit a rate — what you charged or paid

-One booking, 30 seconds.
+One booking, under 1 minute.
 City, gig type, band size, fee.
-Anonymous and rate-limited.
+Anonymous and rate-limited — capped at 3 per hour per session.
 Whether you're the act, the buyer or the broker — your data point makes everyone's pricing decisions sharper.

 Methodology & transparency